PathPlanning/AStar-JPS-ThetaStar/README.md

   * **\<cellsize>** - optional tag that defines the size of one cell.
 It needs for counting scaled length of the path.
   * **\<title>**, **\<URL>**, **\<coordinates>**, etc - some optional information about the map.
 >- Mandatory tag <b>\<algorithm></b>.
 It describes the parameters of the algorithm.
-  * **\<searchtype>** - mandatory tag that defines the algorithm.
+  * **\<searchtype>** - mandatory tag that defines the planner algorithm.
 Possible values - "astar", "theta", "jp_search", "bfs", "dijkstra".
   * **\<metrictype>** - defines the type of metric for heuristic function.
 Possible values - "euclidean", "diagonal", "manhattan", "chebyshev".
 Default value is "euclidean".
   * **\<hweight>** - defines the weight of heuristic function.
 Default value is "1".
   * **\<breakingties>** - defines the priority in OPEN list when nodes have the equal F-values.
 Possible values - "g-min", "g-max".
 Default value is "g-max".
   * **\<allowdiagonal>** - boolean tag that defines the possibility to make diagonal moves.
-Ignores this tag if algorithm "theta" is chosen.
+Algorithm ignores this tag if "theta" planner is chosen.
 Default value is "true".
   * **\<cutcorners>** - boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
-Ignores this tag if diagonal moves are disallowed.
+Algorithm ignores this tag if diagonal moves are disallowed.
 Default value is "false".
-  * **\<allowsquuze>** - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
-Ignores this tag if cutting corners is disallowed.
+  * **\<allowsquize>** - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
+Algorithm ignores this tag if cutting corners is disallowed.
 Default value is "false".
 >- Optional tag <b>\<options></b>.
 It describes the format of output file.
   * **\<loglevel>** - defines the completness of log-file.
 Default value is "1".
 Possible values:
     * "0" or "none" - log-file is not created at all.